angular/angular/aio/content/guide/http.md

 The sample includes an _npm package search_ feature.

-When the user enters a name in a search-box, the `PackageSearchComponent` sends a search request for a package with that name to the NPM web api.
+When the user enters a name in a search-box, the `PackageSearchComponent` sends a search request for a package with that name to the NPM web API.

 Here's a pertinent excerpt from the template: